The Slants: Fighting For The Right To Rock A Racial Slur

 "We grew up and the notion of having slanted eyes was always considered a negative thing," he said.
 "Kids would pull their eyes back in a slant-eyed gesture to make fun of us ...
 I wanted to change it to something that was powerful, something that was considered beautiful or a point of pride instead."

-Tam said he's had a lot of time to think about what if's.
-Like, What if the case was used to support that the Redskins?
+Tam said he's had a lot of time to think about "what ifs."
+Like, what if the case was used to support the Redskins?

 "At the end of the day, I've become more comfortable with that notion," Tam said.
 "Because we've been so obsessed with punishing villains like [Redskins owner] Dan Snyder, we don't realize that there is this impact on bystanders.
 Those bystanders, in this case, would be the marginalized groups who have been trying to get their own trademarks registered.
 And to me, it's more important to protect those communities than to worry about one racist guy getting his football team."

-(Snyder contends that his team's name is not racist; that it actually honors Native Americans.)
+(Snyder contends that his team's name is not racist and that it actually honors Native Americans.)

 The communities Tam is talking about protecting include the biker organization Dykes on Bikes, which won federal registration for its name but not its logo, and Heeb media, a Jewish publication that won registration for its newspaper but not its clothing products.